 Old originals from over 100 years of automobile manufacture are being shown in a new lustre.

-- All areas of the museum are accessible for wheelchairs
+- All areas of the museum are wheelchair accessible.

-- Lifts: to cloakroom (door 90 cm, space of 99x140 cm for turning a wheelchair) and to the new building (door 90 cm, space of 101x200 cm for turning a wheelchair)
+- to the new building (door 90 cm, space of 101x200 cm for turning a wheelchair)

 - Toilets for wheelchair users:

-- Guided tours and audio guides for blind guests and tours in sign language on request
+- Guided tours and audio guide for the blind as well as guided tours in German sign language on request

 - Programme “Museum im Koffer” (museum in a suitcase) for mentally handicapped children and youths